What we like on Netflix Streaming.

 Netflix Streaming Series We Recommend

 The pandemic has been a time for many to catch up with things they’ve missed.
-We’ve been catching up with Better Call Saul (2015 -) The prequel to Breaking Bad.
+We’ve caught up with Better Call Saul (2015 -) The prequel to Breaking Bad.
 If you missed Breaking Bad, why not start here.
-Season 5 began filming in February 2020 but of course is now on hiatus.
+Season 5 began filming in February 2020 but is now on hiatus.